TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 90/Psalms 90.17.md

 ---

-And let the favor of the Lord our God be upon us; And establish thou the work of our hands upon us; Yea, the work of our hands establish thou it.
+Let the favor of the Lord our God be on us; establish the work of our hands for us; yes, establish the work of our hands.